 Sexual Harassment Settlement Amounts in California: What to Know Before You File

-There is no single average sexual harassment settlement in California.
-Values vary too widely for one number to mean anything.
 High-profile sexual abuse lawsuits have pulled national averages in every direction.
 Cases involving Harvey Weinstein and Dr. George Tyndall, a former gynecologist at USC, produced some of the largest sexual abuse settlements in U.S. history.
 Those outcomes have nothing to do with what your case is worth.
+They skew published averages dramatically and often set unrealistic expectations for employees researching their options.

 What Determines Sexual Harassment Settlement Amounts in California